Characters: DCAU-Batman The Animated Series Allies

 - Donut Mess with a Cop: His love of donuts goes without saying.
 There's one scene early in the show's run, in "Pretty Poison", where most of the police rush out of headquarters in response to some emergency and he lingers to grab one.
 Twice.

 - Fat Bastard: He's rude, filthy, in love with donuts and a general mess.
-His only saving grace is his fundamental loyalty to Commissioner Gordon.
+His only saving grace is that he is an honest cop: this is what puts him on Commissioner Gordon's side.

 - Fat Slob